CrackAndDie/Ev3Emulator/lms2012-compat-ev3dev-stretch/anime.md

 ### c_sound

 - removed all pcm shite. it has to be binded with c# shite so c# shite would be playing the sounds

+### c_timer

+- removed unix timer. added win

+### c_bt

+- removed almost everything

+### c_daisy

+- removed some shite of usblib impls. should be checked via DIFF if you want it to restore

+### c_i2c

+- removed almost everything. should be checked via DIFF if you want it to restore